audreytabler/audreytabler/README.md

 Hey there!
 I'm an aspiring Software Engineer currently studying at the University of Central Missouri!
-I'm passionate about technology and find programming to be a very fun and intuitive experience!

 <!---
 audreytabler/audreytabler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.